Ecconia/Ecconia-LogicWorld-Mods/RandomDebugCollection/Readme.md

 ### Version hack:

-On the client you can simply start it with argument `-version <Version>` to make the client think it is a different version.\
+On the client you can simply start it with argument `-- --version <Version>` to make the client think it is a different version.\
 On the server, you will need to uncomment a line in the server mod class for this effect.

 Just keep in mind, that until mods are loaded the client/server will assume the correct version.\